cosmos/relayer/README.md

 $ rly q bal ibc-0
 $ rly q bal ibc-1

-# NOTE: you will see the stake balances decreasing on each chain.
-This is to pay for fees
+# NOTE: You will see the stake balances decreasing on each chain.
+This balance decrease is to pay for fees.
 # You can change the amount of fees you are paying on each chain in the configuration.
 ```

 ## Security Notice

-If you would like to report a security critical bug related to the relayer repo,
-please send an email to [`security@cosmosnetwork.dev`](mailto:security@cosmosnetwork.dev)
+To report a security critical bug related to the relayer repo, send an email to [`security@cosmosnetwork.dev`](mailto:security@cosmosnetwork.dev).

 ## Code of Conduct

 The Cosmos community is dedicated to providing an inclusive and harassment free
 experience for contributors.
-Please visit [Code of Conduct](CODE_OF_CONDUCT.md) for more information.
+Visit [Code of Conduct](CODE_OF_CONDUCT.md) for more information.